MmagdyHafezZ/pitch/docs/architecture/MicroServices/Simulation/SIMULATION_ARCHITECTURE.md

 - Coaching recommendations with excerpts
 - Performance charts (scores over time, benchmark comparison)

+If format="pdf":

-The Report Service uses a PDF generation library (e.g., Puppeteer, PDFKit) to render the content with branding and formatting.
+- PDF generation library (e.g., Puppeteer, PDFKit) renders the content with branding and formatting

-The generated PDF is uploaded to the Storage Service (S3/MinIO) as a MediaAsset.
+- Generated PDF uploaded to Storage Service (S3/MinIO) as a MediaAsset

-The Report Repository updates the ReportRequest with status="ready", assetId, and a signed download URL.
+- PostgreSQL ReportRequest updated with status="ready", assetId, and signed download URL

+If format="json":

+- PostgreSQL ReportRequest updated with status="ready"
+- MongoDB ReportSnapshot created (same ID as ReportRequest) with full structured report data{}

 The system responds with `200 OK` (async), returning the reportRequestId for status polling.

-When the user polls `GET /reports/{reportRequestId}`, the system returns the download URL if ready.
+When the user polls `GET /reports/{reportRequestId}`:

+- If PDF: returns download URL
+- If JSON: retrieves from MongoDB ReportSnapshot and returns structured data

 ---

-### Detect and Redact PII Figure [8.15]
+### Detect and Redact PII Figure [7.2.15]

 During message processing, the Guardrail Service automatically scans for personally identifiable information (PII).